Teaching and learning at UBC Science

 The Faculty's Co-op programs and exchange programs encourage students to make their education a truly international experience.
 UBC Science also works to attract a geographically and culturally diverse student body, helping all undergraduates benefit from global perspectives.

-UBC's dual degree in Science and Education extends the Faculty's commitment to science education beyond the University, helping to bolster the next generation of science teachers in high schools and elementary schools across Canada.
+New program and educational options in the environmental sciences, forensics, data science and AI are ensuring our offerings are responsive to the frontiers of science and to modern career paths.
+Meanwhile, UBC's dual degree in science and education extends the Faculty's commitment to STEM education in B.C., helping to bolster the next generation of science teachers in high schools and elementary schools across Canada.

 A $20 million investment from the provincial government will enable UBC to upgrade and expand the aging teaching and laboratory space used by life sciences students at the university's Vancouver Campus.